connexcs/docs/docs/logging.md

 ## Call Release Reasons

-The causes of a dropped call:
+The causes of a dropped call are:

  **1. Downstream BYE**: When the call has been disconnected from the **originator's** side.